Glossop Tramways

 Glossop Tramways Great War conductress Alice Lee

 Conductress Alice Lee (Employee No 27), captured in 1916.
-Alice Lee was the wife of Motorman Henry Lee, who at the time the photo was taken, was serving abroad with the armed forces.
-The collar badges are easily made out.
+Alice Lee was the wife of Motorman Henry Lee, who at the time the photograph was taken, was serving abroad with the armed forces.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.